instantreality 1.0

 Image: Plugin is not loaded, no data printouts

-If you successfully compiled and installed the plugin you will get the random values printed to your screen.
+If you successfully compiled and installed the plugin (by copying it into the folder where your executable is located) you will get the random values printed to your screen.

 Image: Plugin is loaded, random data printouts